 The mission of the Southern Ute Detention Center is to provide safe and humane confinement for all Native Americans who are under the jurisdiction of the Tribe and other community members through inter-government contracts.
 The Detention Center will operate under the authority of the Constitution of the Southern Ute Indian Tribe.
 The Tribe will establish or adopt the following professional standards for Adult Correctional Association.

 The center has the responsibility to:

-As a major element in the criminal justice system, the center must be capable of responding to changes in the community through its adaptability and expansion capabilities.
-Finally to continue communication, cooperation, and coordination of tribal, local, county, and regional resources are essential to achieving its missions.
+As a major element in the criminal justice system, the Center must be capable of responding to changes in the community through its adaptability and expansion capabilities.
+Finally, to continue communication, cooperation, and coordination of tribal, local, county, and regional resources is essential to achieving its missions.